← Back to main

 An endogenous retrovirus regulates tumor-specific expression of the immune transcriptional regulator SP140 Dziulko AK, Allen H, Chuong EB.
 Human Molecular Genetics 2024.

-An ancient retrovirus embedded in the human genome acts as a hidden gene switch that turns on the immune gene SP140 specifically in tumors.
-This finding shows how viral relics can be co-opted to drive cancer-specific gene expression patterns.
+An ancient retrovirus embedded in the human genome acts as a hidden gene switch that turns on the immune regulator SP140 specifically in tumors.
+The finding adds SP140 to a growing list of cancer-relevant genes hijacked by reactivated viral DNA.

 2024